First Year Students

 Adjusting to College

 Your first year at Niagara University is an exciting time with new experiences and challenges.
 It is a time to get involved in clubs and activities on campus and explore your interests in majors and minors.
 Balancing your new freedom with your academic requirements can be difficult, but there are plenty of support services at Niagara to help you succeed, so be sure to ask for help if you need it.
-Your faculty can assist you as well, so don't hesitate to seek them out or ask them questions.
+Your faculty can assist you, so don't hesitate to seek them out or ask them questions.
 The College of Arts and Sciences strives to be accessible to students.
 You can always contact us or stop by the Dean's Office (Dunleavy 315) at any time if you need assistance or advice.

 Staying on Track: Student Checks

-A week is set aside each semester for student checks, prior to advisement.
-They are an opportunity to sit down with an adviser in the dean's office and review your progress toward your degree, find out more about minors or double majors, or ask any other questions that you might have.
+We set aside time each semester for student checks, often just prior to advisement which is a separate process.
+They are an opportunity to sit down with an adviser in the dean's office, review your progress toward your degree, find out more about minors or double majors, or ask any other questions that you might have.
+We recommend taking advantage of them at least once a year to keep tabs on your progress toward graduation.
 Students who can't make it to the scheduled checks, may make an individual appointment anytime during the semester by calling 716.286.8060.
+A more formal senior check will be required once you have reached 80-90 credits.

 Academic Advice for New Students

 - Advisors & Advisement: During the first semester at NU, students are assigned a faculty advisor who will be an academic resource for them during their time at NU.
 If you have questions and don't know who your advisor is, the departmental academic assistant can connect you with a faculty member.
-Students will need to see their advisor for advisment (advisors must unlock you to register), add/drop procedures, or major related advice.
+Students will need to see their advisor for advisement (advisors must unlock you to register), add/drop procedures, or major related advice.
 Online registration extends from mid-semester to the beginning of classes.
 Scheduling is set by student status (seniors register first).